-Cowabunga Bay was the first Las Vegas water park to open this year, with a March 27th opening date.
+Cowabunga Bay was the first Las Vegas water park to open this year, on March 27th.
 It has a limited schedule until May 26th.
 On May 26th, it’s open everyday of the week until August 8th.

-And as with Wet’n’Wild, there are a few dining options, including Bullwinkle’s Boardwalk Grill, Duke’s Surfside Snacks, County Fair Sweets & Treats, Hawaiian Shave Ice, a funnel cake booth.
+And as with Wet’n’Wild, there are a few dining options, including Bullwinkle’s Boardwalk Grill, Duke’s Surfside Snacks, County Fair Sweets & Treats, Hawaiian Shave Ice, a funnel cake booth and more.
 There’s also the Bora Bora Bar for the grown-ups.

 Cowabunga Bay Address, Phone & Website